thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ## Why is JavaScript important?

 JavaScript allows web developers to make web pages interactive, dynamic, and awesome.
-Here are some very common uses for JavaScript on the front-end.
+Here are some really cool examples of JavaScript in the wild.

 - [Password Strength Meter](http://codepen.io/pankajparashar/details/bFhyf/)
 - [Fullscreen Overlay Effects](http://tympanus.net/Development/FullscreenOverlayStyles/index3.html)
 - [Page Loading Effects](http://tympanus.net/Development/PageLoadingEffects/index2.html)
 - [Image Grid Effects](http://tympanus.net/Development/ImageGridEffects/index2.html)
 - [Animated Map Path for Interactive Storytelling](http://tympanus.net/Development/StorytellingMap/)

+### Exercise

+What are some websites you frequently use?
+Revisit them and try to figure out which parts are using JavaScript.
+Once you have a few examples, show a partner and explain why JavaScript is important for these websites.

 ### JavaScript Console